 Upfront Placement of Keywords in the Title

-Keywords that are located at the beginning of the video title are the most effective.
-Google and YouTube will recognise them as important when they are ranking the video.
+Keywords at the beginning of the video title are the most effective.
+Google and YouTube will recognise them as important when ranking the video.
 A good example of a great title using the keyword “dance” would be “How to Dance Without Looking Stupid.”
 This title uses “how to” and puts the keyword “dance” near the beginning of the title.
 This title is funny and intriguing at the same time.

-Searching for the same phrase on Google shows that the same video comes up in the top position on the SERP for both systems.
-It is both a YouTube video and a channel called “How to Dance Without Embarrassing Yourself.”
+Searching for the same phrase on Google shows that the same video is in the top position on the SERP for both systems.
+It is a YouTube video and a channel called “How to Dance Without Embarrassing Yourself.”
 Both search systems recognize “looking stupid” and “embarrassing” as similar keywords.

 Detailed Descriptions

 Although unlikely, someone may read the description before they watch your video.
-Having an informative and detailed description will go a long way in improving the SEO of your videos.
+An informative and detailed description will go a long way in improving the SEO of your videos.

 YouTube and Google, as well as users, rely on the information in the text description to learn if the video is relevant and important.
 Include a link to subscribe to your channel or any other relevant videos.
-Including timestamps in your descriptions will let viewers skip to the information they need.
-Linking your social media pages is a good way for you to engage with your audience.
+Including timestamps in your descriptions will let viewers skip to the necessary information.
+Linking your social media pages is a good way to engage with your audience.

 Tags